chrt-io/blog/_drafts/going-retro.md

 ![By Charles Minard (1781-1870), Public Domain](https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/Minard.png/1600px-Minard.png "By Charles Minard (1781-1870), Public Domain")

 To be clear: I'm not comparing the charts I'll show in few lines to these great examples of complex data visualizations; I'm just explaining why when I have been asked to test chrt, I chose to try to replicate this _retrò_ feeling.

+## The data

+We all know what happened at the end of 2019 in China, and how this impacted the lives of almost everyone in the world.
+The virus reached Italy, officially, on February 24th, 2020, when _Patient 0_ was identified.
+Starting from the following month, as soon as the [Italian Civil Protection](https://www.protezionecivile.gov.it/it/ "Dipartimento della Protezione Civile") released a [Github repo](https://github.com/pcm-dpc/COVID-19 "pcm-dpc/COVID-19") containing all the data, Visualize News, the collective of Data Visualization professionals I am part of,[ created a website](https://coronavirus.visualize.news "Corona Virus in Italy") whose goal was to explain the Corona Virus situation in Italy to foreigners.
+The fastest way to start using this new library was to reuse some data I already had.

+## The Visualization